DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-05 LD Meeting Notes.md

 	- The entire screen: `WBP_TomeQuestionScreen`
 	- The buttons for the answers: `WBP_TomeAnswerButton`
 - Room clear text widget blueprint: `WBP_RoomClear`
+	- This widget uses the animation window to animate the text appearing on screen.
+You can play around with this if you want
-- Dialogue text widget blueprint ``
+- Dialogue text widget blueprint `WBP_DialogueText`
+	- I reformatted this toaday
-- Journal entry widget blueprint ``
+- Journal entry widget blueprint `WBP_JournalEntry`

 ### VFX
 - An blue sparkle explosion or light or something for when the player clears the room.
 This is gonna emit from the the exit platform of the level.